misiektoja/spotify_monitor/docs/index.md

 docker run --rm -it --init -v "${PWD}:/data:z" misiektoja/spotify-monitor:latest --config-file /data/spotify_monitor.conf
 ```

+The first command starts the setup wizard.
+The second starts monitoring with the files created by the wizard.
+Both commands keep configuration, private values and output in the current directory.

-The Docker Desktop commands use macOS shell or Windows PowerShell syntax.
+These commands use macOS shell or Windows PowerShell syntax.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.

-On Linux, pass your host user and group so the container can write to the current directory:
+On Linux, `--user "$(id -u):$(id -g)"` runs the container with your numeric user and group IDs.
+This lets the container write files that your host account can edit:

 ```sh
 docker pull misiektoja/spotify-monitor:latest